alexmonteil/portfolio/README.md

 There are 7 sections total:

 - 1 is the main App container found at : `/src/containers/App.js`
-- 6 are the app components found in `/src/components/`
+- 6 are the app components found at `/src/components/`

 Follow the guide below on how to edit them, I also included comments in the code to guide you.